peteroupc/CBOR/docs/PeterO.BigInteger.md

         PeterO.BigInteger operand1,
         PeterO.BigInteger operand2);

-Multiplies an arbitrary-precision integer by the value of a arbitrary-precision integer.
+Multiplies an arbitrary-precision integer by the value of an arbitrary-precision integer.

 <b>Parameters:</b>